The Modern Languages Faculty (Spanish and French)

 Top set students in year 8 will have the opportunity to visit France, with similar activities and enrichment opportunities.
 We also build in a visit to a CWGC cemetery so we can give students the opportunity to see some History up close.

-Students in years 9, 10 and 11 are offered the opportunity to participate in an exchange visit.
+Students in years 9 and 10 are offered the opportunity to participate in an exchange visit.
 This involves the student being paired with a student in our partner school in Spain or France and the group travels together to stay with partner families.
-The group meets each day for visits and excursions but the evenings and weekend are spent with the family.
+The group meets each day for visits and excursions, while the evenings and weekend are spent with the family.
 The students are immersed as much as possible in the language and make a scrapbook and diary chronicling their time away.

 Although it can be a daunting experience, an exchange is always memorable and often life-changing, with lasting international friendships formed and a love of the language leading to future career choices and opportunities.

-For many of our year 12 and 13 students the most memorable part of their Spanish studies is when they go to Spain for a week’s work experience.
+For many of our year 12 and 13 students the most memorable part of their Spanish or French studies is when they go to Spain or France for a week’s work experience.
 Not many schools give their students the chance for such autonomy at this age.
-The students travel independently, stay in an apartment together and have language lessons at the hosting academy for part of the day, and spend part of the day in local hotels, bars and restaurants for work experience.
+The students travel with a specialist company, stay in a hotel together and have language lessons at the hosting academy for part of the day, and spend part of the day in local hotels, bars and restaurants for work experience.
 As well as developing their linguistic skills, this trip is usually the students’ first taste of independent travelling and they always return in great excitement about their achievements!